⏱️ 6 minute read

 Actual Profit

-- Actual Profit is defined as the difference between actual revenue and actual cost.
-It is calculated using Actual Billable Value of Service spent to date and Actual Cost.
+Actual Profit is defined as the difference between Actual Revenue and Actual Cost.
+It's calculated using Actual Billable Value of Service spent to date and Actual Cost.

 - Actual Revenue = $1,500